About History Day

 - 2018 Theme Sheet

 Educator and Parent Workshops

 Have a student or child interested in participating in New York City History Day?
 Examine the 2018 NHD theme “Conflict & Compromise” through the lens of the Museum’s exhibitions.
-Join us for the following free workshops showcasing best practices for participating in the 2018 competition.
+Fall 2017 workshops are listed below.